christopheml/soulshape-journal/README.md

 Available translations:

-* :us:/:uk: English by @christopheml
+* :us:/:uk: English by Christophe Michel
-* :fr: French by @christopheml
+* :fr: French  by Christophe Michel
+* :ru: Russian by ZamestoTV

 If you want to contribute a new translation, please open a pull-request with the new translation added.